Case Study: Third-Party Risk Management

 Evaluation of service continuity concentrates on checking whether the risk management frameworks, business continuity management strategies, IT disaster recovery arrangement and data strategies work in the same direction.

-A large proportion of the jurisdictions requires the institutions to develop a framework or prevention policy, detection, response, recovery arrangement, and reporting threats.
-For instance, there is guidance concerning incident management in the US, identifying the source of the compromise, analysis, and classification of events, and escalation and reporting of the incidents.
+Many jurisdictions require the institutions to develop a framework or prevention policy, detection, response, recovery arrangement, and reporting threats.
+For instance, there is an incident management guideline in the US.
+It entails identification of the source of the compromise, analysis and classification of events, and escalation and reporting of the incident.

-The analysis of the incident response and recovery plans of a regulated organization concentrates on the plans initiated, implementation of the plans, and preservation of the data in specific actions to crucial technology.
+The analysis of a regulated organization’s incident response and recovery plans concentrates on the initiated plans, implementation of the plans, and preservation of the data in specific actions to crucial technology.

-Some jurisdictions, such as Australia and Belgium, conduct a post-incident study by discussing the response and the root cause analysis of the regulated entities with no other standard practice that could be observed.
+Some jurisdictions, such as Australia and Belgium, conduct a post-incident study by discussing the regulated entity’s response.
+Besides, they analyze an incident’s root cause.

 Apart from testing, most supervisors and banks conduct training exercises and practices to prepare for responding to an incident.
 After the joint exercise, a summary is published to enable others to learn.